cujojs/when/README.md

 * New [when.join](when/blob/master/docs/api.md#whenjoin) - Joins 2 or more promises together into a single promise.
 * [when.some](when/blob/master/docs/api.md#whensome) and [when.any](when/blob/master/docs/api.md#whenany) now act like competitive races, and have generally more useful behavior.
 [Read the discussion in #60](https://github.com/cujojs/when/issues/60).
 * *Experimental* progress event propagation.
 Progress events will propagate through promise chains.
 [Read the details here](when/blob/master/docs/api.md#progress-events).
-* For now, removed calls to `Object.freeze`.
+* *Temporarily* removed calls to `Object.freeze`.
 Promises are no longer frozen due to a horrendous v8 performance penalty.
 [Read discussion here](https://groups.google.com/d/topic/cujojs/w_olYqorbsY/discussion).
+	* **IMPORTANT:** Continue to treat promises as if they are frozen, since `freeze()` will be reintroduced once v8 performance improves.
 * [when/debug](https://github.com/cujojs/when/wiki/when-debug) now allows setting global a debugging callback for rejected promises.

 ### 1.5.2